metrodip/metrodip.github.io/coolmoves/2018-05-05-mt-diablo/index.md

 * Campsite #17 is on a slope; well, at least the picnic area was.
 A few falls were the cost of a great view!
 * We added the word “enantiodromia” to our vocabulary.
-* Our "rival camp," The Racoons, stole our Trader Joe’s hot dogs!
+* Our "rival camp," The Raccoons, stole our Trader Joe’s hot dogs!
 Grrrr!
 * They also got into our fly trap's bait: we hope they were poisoned by it.

 A great trip!